Automake on Solaris

 It's not a bug of libtool, it's a feature: -no-undefined works differently on each system, on Solaris it uses -z defs which don't allow undefined symbols, on Linux it seems to do nothing.

-#6 Updated by kukackajiri about 1 year ago
+#6 Updated by kukackajiri over 1 year ago

 I didn't checked all modules as I don't have test cases for all of them (if you have them, it would be great if you would share), but all modules I checked works greatly, and since this fix is used on Solaris for quite a long time, and I see no issues about that, there is probably nothing broken when -no-undefined is omitted.